ShankarKarajanagi18/ShankarKarajanagi18/README.md

 ---

 ### 💼 Projects

-- **Online Shopping Website**: Developed an end-to-end online shopping platform featuring product listings, cart functionality, and order management.
+- **AI-Powered Personal Finance Management Platform**: Developed a full-stack personal finance platform using React, FastAPI, MongoDB, and Machine Learning.
+Implemented expense tracking, income management, financial goal planning, and personalized investment recommendations using real-time market data.

-- **2048 Game**: Implemented the classic 2048 game using Python.
+- **Ticket Booking Application**: Built a responsive ticket booking platform using React 18 and JavaScript with features such as search, cart management, real-time availability tracking, and booking confirmation across devices.

-- **Plan and Trip** : Designed and implemented a modern responsive frontend for a travel booking web app with React.
-Built dynamic UI for destination search, trip planning, booking forms, and payment summary.
-Integrated interactive features such as animated navigation bar, modals, form validation, and attractive backgrounds using advanced CSS.
+- **Plan and Trip – Travel Booking Platform**: Designed and developed a modern travel booking application using React, FastAPI, Firestore, and Google Cloud Platform.
+Implemented destination search, trip planning, booking workflows, and backend API integrations with a responsive user interface.

-- **AI & ML in Robotics**: Research seminar on applications of AI & ML in industrial and transportation robotics.
+- **Backend Development Internship Project**: Contributed to the development of scalable RESTful APIs using Python FastAPI and Google Cloud Run, working on authentication, session management, and real-time data features for a travel technology platform.
 ---

 ### 📜 Certifications